reactexcel/fmclarity/ROADMAP.md

 * should sticky items ignore the filter?
 * Brainstorm list of "actions" for RBAC inc[create facility, add to team, create contact, add to team, edit own profile, edit other profile]
 * Tidy folder structure and create component dictionary
-* Remove redundant JS libraries (that came with Inpinia)
 * Write test plan [login, click through each screen, create a work order, invote a user to a team]

 DONE
 ----

 IN PROGRESS
 -----------